CipherCrypto/GLBACompliance/README.md

 # Data Privacy and Security Frameworks Repository

-Welcome to our Privacy and Security Frameworks Repository, where we emphasize the critical importance of adhering to established privacy and security frameworks, laws, and regulations.
+Welcome to our Data Privacy and Security Frameworks Repository, where we emphasize the critical importance of adhering to established privacy and security frameworks, laws, and regulations.
 This repository serves as a resource for organizations and individuals seeking to understand and implement best practices in information security and data privacy.

 ## Why Adherence to Data Privacy and Security Frameworks is Crucial